By: Ravindra Yadav, Test Architect and QA Manager at Provar

 With Chrome 85, Google introduced Profile Guided Optimization (PGO).
 With PGO, the most common tasks are prioritized so they can run faster.

 As per Google’s published data, page loading is now up to 10% faster on average.
-You can even experience greater speed improvements when your CPU is tasked with running multiple tabs and/or applications.
+When several tabs and applications are open, your CPU will experience even more significant speed improvements

 *The above statistics were originally published in the Chromium Blog.